AuZanPs/Fitmatch-project/README.md

 - Sonner for toast notifications

 ### Backend
-- Express.js server with TypeScript
+- Vercel serverless functions with TypeScript
-- Google Gemini 1.5 Flash for AI features
+- Hugging Face API for AI features (in development)
 - Supabase for database, auth, and storage
 - Zod for input validation